This Christmas season we are challenging everyone to promote compassion over consumption and participate in our Advent Ask.

 Under ordinary circumstances, community meals are boisterous, cozy, family-style affairs.
 The Sanctuary team sets platters out at each table and has people serve themselves, just like home.
 They usually serve between 100 and 200 people, all gathered in together in our dining room.

 “We went from serving around 300 meals a week to serving over 700 meals a week.”

 COVID-19 has forced Sanctuary to make some big changes.
 For one thing, food insecurity for people who are homeless and living in poverty has worsened significantly since the start of the pandemic, and as a result Sanctuary went from serving around 300 meals a week to serving over 700 meals a week.
 Almost all the meals (still delicious, homestyle hot meals) are served outside in takeout containers, with up to five people allowed downstairs at any given time.

 Still, Sanctuary has forged ahead and tried to make the best of it.
 They have little café tables, a heater, and fairy lights set-up on their front parking pad to help our meals feel a little special and to encourage safely distanced fellowship.
 Despite the challenges of operating during a global pandemic, Sanctuary’s community meals remain a lifeline for their community both as a source of food and as a source of companionship and community.

-Our goal is to provide Sanctuary with 4 months of food and supplies: $16,000
+Our goal is to provide Sanctuary with 16 sessions worth of food and supplies: $16,000

-The food and supplies needed to run the community meals is $1000 a week.
-Our goal is to provide Sanctuary with the food and supplies for 16 weeks, which happens to be the toughest 4 months of winter for those who are homeless and living in poverty.
+The food and supplies needed to run the community meals is $1000 per drop-in session.
+Our goal is to provide Sanctuary with the food and supplies for 16 sessions, during the toughest 4 months of winter for those who are homeless and living in poverty.
 Here’s who you’ll be helping in Jesus’ name: